Montana-Media-Arts/462-MobileGaming-Spring2022/modules/week-11/_posts/2018-02-01-conclusions.md

 # Conclusions

-This week it was all about AR and how we might integrate this into the main project.
+This week you worked on the class project.